jgriofrio/PRFgrowth/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# PRFgrowth - Height and height growth rate models for mixedwoods in the Petawawa Reasearch Forest"
+# PRFgrowth - Height and height growth rate models for mixedwoods in the Petawawa Research Forest"

 <!-- badges: start -->
 <!-- badges: end -->